-- 4.3.1 Part-time employment shall be defined as an employee who is engaged for a lesser number of hours than constitute full-time employment under this Award; of a minimum number of hours, being 15 per week; of a maximum number of hours, being less than 38 per week; of a minimum number of consecutive hours, being 4 per day; of a regular number of ordinary hours per week; and any work outside of the ordinary rostered hours to be paid as overtime. - 4.3.2 Any variations to work patterns for part-time employees are to be in accordance with Award provisions for full-time employees. - 4.3.3 Part-time employees are to be paid on a pro rata basis (proportionate to the number of hours worked) for wages and employment conditions as specified in this Award for full-time employment for the same kind of work. - 4.3.4 All other conditions for part-time employment other than those specified above, shall be those that apply to full-time employment. - 4.3.5 An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with this Award. - 4.3.6 Where an employee and the employer agree, part-time employment may be converted to full-time and vice versa on a permanent basis or for a specified period of time.
-If such as employee transfers from full-time to part-time (or vice versa) all accrued Award and legislative entitlements shall be maintained.
+- 4.3.1 Part-time employment shall be defined as an employee who works a lesser number of hours than constitute fulltime employment under this Award and who works a minimum number of hours, being 15 per week; and a maximum number of hours, being 38 per week; and a minimum number of consecutive hours, being 3 per day; with a regular number of ordinary hours per week; and any work performed by a part-time employee outside of the ordinary rostered hours to be paid as overtime. - 4.3.2 Any variations to work patterns of a part-time employee are to be in accordance with Award provisions for fulltime employees. - 4.3.3 A part-time employee is to be paid on a pro rata basis (proportionate to the number of hours worked) for wages and employment conditions as specified in this Award for full-time employment for the same kind of work. - 4.3.4 All other conditions for part-time employment other than those specified above, shall be those that apply to full-time employment. - 4.3.5 A part-time employee shall be paid the hourly rate prescribed by the Award and in addition shall be entitled to a pro rata payment of the shift premium where appropriate. - 4.3.6 An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with this Award.

+Where an employee and the employer agree, part-time employment may be converted to full-time and vice versa on a permanent basis or for a specified period of time.
+If such as employee transfers from full-time to part-time (or vice versa) all accrued award and legislative entitlements shall be maintained.
 Following transfer to part-time employment accrual will occur in accordance with the provisions relevant to part-time employment.